datocms/plugins-sdk/packages/sdk/docs/manualFieldExtensions.md

 To continue our example, let's take our "Star rating" editor and say we want to offer end-users the ability, on a per-field basis, to specify the maximum number of stars that can be selected and the color of the stars.

-The hook provided to render the configuration form is [`renderManualFieldExtensionParametersForm`](#renderManualFieldExtensionParametersForm), and it will be called by DatoCMS when the selects our configurable manual extension for a particular field.
+The hook provided to render the configuration form is [`renderManualFieldExtensionParametersForm`](#renderManualFieldExtensionParametersForm), and it will be called by DatoCMS when the adds the extension on a particular field.

 Inside the hook we'll simply initialize React and a custom component called `StarRatingParametersForm`.
 The argument `ctx` provides a series of information and methods for interacting with the main application, and for now all we'll just pass the whole object to the component, in the form of a React prop: